cs-uob/COMS20012/docs/labs/Lab2.md

 Make sure that the Host Hardware/External Network Interface ethx (where x is an integer) is connected to the public network (Internet), that is, it acquired an IP address.

 Launch Wireshark on the Host by typing sudo wireshark in a terminal on the Host.
 Click on the Interfaces option in the Capture menu.
 Click on the Options button corresponding to the IP address acquired by the Host Hardware/External Network Interface ethx.
 Check the boxes for all Displays Options and Name Resolution.
-Make sure that “Capture all in promiscuous mode” is checked in.
+Make sure that “Enable promiscuous mode on all interfaces” is checked in.
 Click Start.

 ## Q1 - What does promiscuous mode mean?
 Wireshark should start displaying “packets” (actually displaying frames) transmitted or received on the selected interface.
 Note that each line represents an Ethernet Frame.
 Wireshark window is divided into 3 panes.
 If you do not see all 3 panes you may have to click on one of the thick horizontal divider to show any hidden pane.
 The top pane displays one row of info for each frame/packet captured.